NativeScript/nativescript-angular-guide/src/chapters/chapter2.md

 ### Global CSS

 NativeScript uses a [subset of CSS](http://docs.nativescript.org/styling) to change the visual appearance of your app.
-You can use three mechanisms to add CSS properties to UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css) (`app.css`), component-specific CSS, and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).
+You can use three mechanisms to add CSS properties to UI components: [application-wide CSS](http://docs.nativescript.org/styling#application-wide-css), component-specific CSS, and an [inline `style` attribute](http://docs.nativescript.org/styling#inline-css).
 In this section we’ll cover application-wide, or global CSS, and in the next section we’ll look at how to apply CSS rules to individual components.

 > **TIP**: Although inline styles are great for quick testing—e.g. `<StackLayout style="background-color: green;">`—you should avoid them in general because the `style` attributes tend to clutter up your templates, especially if you need to apply multiple rules.